-UNC Health Southeastern turns to FSI to keep hospital facilities healthy
+UNC facilities turns to FSI to keep hospitals in good shape

-UNC Health Southeastern needed a new CMMS equipped with the right usability and tools to keep their facilities healthy.
-What they got was a true partner in their facilities and biomedical maintenance.
+UNC Facilities needed a new CMMS equipped with the right usability and tools to keep their facilities healthy.
+What they got was a true partner.

 Helping keep hospital facilities healthy is job one for FSI

 One criterion for judging a hospital system is how well they take care of their patients.
 Another is how well they take care of their facilities.

 That’s where detailed and accurate compliance reporting comes in.
 And why UNC Health Southeastern relies on FSI's Custom Maintenance Software (CMS).

 An EKG for facilities